MicrosoftDocs/dynamics-365-customer-engagement/ce/customerengagement/on-premises/basics/onedrive-business-manage-private-documents.md

   - enduser

 ---
-# Use OneDrive for Business to manage your private documents
+# Use OneDrive for Business to manage your private documents and files

 ::: moniker range=">= op-9-1"